SDB:NVIDIA drivers

 The numbers in the middle column do not need to be the same.
 If the driver is loaded the problem relies elsewhere, since that means it was installed successfully.

 • As stated before in this guide, if you are using secure boot make sure you accept the MOK, else the module won't load.
-One way to know see if secure boot could be blocking the module is looking at the output of dmesg and search for warnings like the following:
+One way to know if secure boot could be blocking the module is to look at the output of dmesg and search for warnings like the following:

 Lockdown: modprobe: unsigned module loading is restricted; see man kernel_lockdown.7